What is the Binance ecosystem?

 This concept of personal wealth storage and transaction capabilities void of intermediaries can be considered as DeFi in its simplest form.

 Is BNB a good investment?
-Historically, BNB rose significantly in price in the years following 2017.
+Historically, BNB rose significantly in price after 2017.
 However, that does not mean the future will come with further price increases for BNB.
-Everything comes with risks, and each crypto market participant should evaluate his or her own situation and make decisions appropriately while abiding by jurisdictional regulations.
+Everything comes with risks, and each crypto market participant should evaluate his or her situation, and make decisions appropriately while abiding by jurisdictional regulations.

 Other BNB uses